The deadlift is simply the proper approach of picking up things from the ground

-Deadlifts are probably one of the most common weightlifting exercises we often hear in gyms and Crossfit boxes.
-It’s also one of the most important because when done correctly, it will help you build your strength that will allow you to lift massive weights.
+Deadlifts are probably one of the most common weightlifting exercises we often hear in gyms and CrossFit boxes.
+It’s also one of the most important because when done correctly, it will help you build strength that will allow you to lift massive weights.

 Deadlift movement starts when you pull the barbell from the floor up to your mid thighs.
 Then you must lock your knees and hips before you return the weight to the floor by moving your hips back and bending your legs.
 Basically, the deadlift is simply the proper approach of picking up things from the ground.

-We asked coach Xhi Tabalan, CrossFit L1 trainer, head coach of Primal Ape CrossFit and the first female CrossFit head coach in the Philippines, for her tips and advices on how to execute a perfect deadlift:
+We asked coach Xhi Tabalan, CrossFit L1 trainer, head coach of Primal Ape CrossFit, and the first female CrossFit head coach in the Philippines, for her tips and advice on how to execute a perfect deadlift:

 Deadlifts have a risk of injury like any CrossFit movement and as always, the best way to increase safety is by adhering to proper form.